Key takeaways:

 Using ButterflyMX to enable space as a service

 From a web-based dashboard powered by the ButterflyMX OS, you’ll be able to complete tedious administrative work with just a few clicks.
-You can easily update and adjust tenant access permissions, and view an audit trail of all door release events to better secure your property.
+You can easily update and adjust tenant access permissions and view an audit trail of all door release events to better secure your property.

 Your tenants will also appreciate ButterflyMX.
 Tenants can open doors from their smartphones instead of carrying around keys or fobs.
 This also spares you the hassle of issuing and collecting access credentials.

 On top of that, tenants can issue single-use delivery passes to couriers and one-time or recurring virtual keys to guests.
-That way, your tenants and their employees can quickly grant access for food delivery drivers at lunchtime or vendors stopping by for a meeting.
+That way, your tenants and their employees can quickly grant access to food delivery drivers at lunchtime or vendors stopping by for a meeting.
 By giving tenants the power to manage visitor access, you’re adding convenience for them and saving yourself time.